Monday night, November 30th Eric & George

 “About seventy years back, I sat right where you are now.”

 The comment from some stranger almost startled me into falling.
 I was sitting on the ledge of the rooftop terrace with my feet dangling off the side.
 It was a chilly windy night, and the noise from the traffic far below was barely audible.
 I slid my butt a little further from the edge with its long, inviting drop down.

 “Well, it wasn’t exactly in the same place.
 I was on a bridge, not a rooftop, and it was a blizzard, not a clear, crisp night like tonight.”

 I clearly must have misheard the guy, he couldn’t have been much over sixty.

 “I know, I know,” he said.
 “I don’t look a day over forty, but I swear on my mother’s grave it was more than seventy years ago.
 Beautiful what the landlord has done to the place up here.”

-Lights were strung along the rooftop ledge, a collection of chairs, and one of those fake green carpets covering up the concrete.
-There was also a refurbished coffee table and a little brick fireplace.
-I leaned back so I can face this unusual stranger.
+Lights were strung along the rooftop ledge.
+There was a collection of chairs and one of those fake green carpets covering up the concrete.
+The rooftop also sported a refurbished coffee table and a little brick fireplace.
+I leaned back so I could face this unusual stranger.

 “Actually, I did most of this.
 Are you new in the building?”

 “Oh, I don’t live here.
 I’m just visiting someone.
 I’m on a special assignment.”

 “Really, where you from?”